mikebeaton/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 boot entries.

-On some firmware (e.g. HP) the native network boot drivers are not loaded if the system boots directly to OpenCore, therefore it is necessary to start OpenCore via the firmware boot menu in order to see PXE boot entries.
+On some firmware (e.g. HP) the native network boot drivers are not loaded if the system boots directly to OpenCore and it is necessary to start OpenCore from the firmware boot menu in order to see PXE and HTTP boot entries.
 (Alternatively, it should be possible to load the entire network boot stack as provided with OpenCore, see OVMF instructions.)

 ## HTTP Boot

-On most recent firmware, either no or only a few additional drivers are needed for HTTP boot, as most required drivers are already present in firmware.
+On most recent firmware either no or only a few additional drivers are needed for HTTP boot, as most required drivers are already present in firmware.

-After adding `OpenNetworkBoot`, if no HTTP boot entries are seen, the next thing to try is adding the driver `HttpBootDxe`.
-If this does not work, try adding all three of `HttpDxe`, `HttpUtilitiesDxe` and `HttpBootDxe`.
+After adding `OpenNetworkBoot`, if no HTTP boot entries are seen, try adding just the driver `HttpBootDxe`.
+If this does not produce network boot enrties, try also adding `HttpDxe` and `HttpUtilitiesDxe`.
+If `http://` URIs can be booted but not `https://` try adding `TlsDxe.efi`.

-If this still does not work, proceed to the next section.
+If the above steps do not work, proceed to the next section.

+> **Note**: In some firmware there may be an existing `HttpDxe` driver which is locked down to `https://` URIs only (even if the machine has no BIOS UI for HTTP Boot; e.g. Dell OptiPlex 3070).

 ## Identifying missing network boot drivers

-The `dh` command in UEFI Shell (for instance `OpenShell` provided with OpenCore) is useful for working out which drivers are missing for network boot.
+The `dh` command in the UEFI Shell (e.g. `OpenShell` provided with OpenCore) is useful for working out which drivers are missing for network boot.